MrRare96/Auto-Anime-Downloader---XDCC/README.md

 Future functions:
 -------------------
-Setup GUI, no more text editors
+Delete anime subscription

+Windows functionality

+Batch download function

+Use custom rss feed

 Change Download Location

-Change Bot

 In the far, far away future mal implementation, since its logically that once downloaded you watch it.

-Auto remove function(like delete in 30 days);
+Auto remove function(like delete in 30 days)(only if requested);

 ____________________________________________________________________________________________________
 How it works: